DeniaC5657/github-tutorial/README.md

 ---
 ## Workflow & Commands
-There are many Git workflows out there
+There are many Git workflows out there.
+A Git Workflow is a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner.
+Git offers a lot of flexibility in how users manage changes.
+Given Git's focus on flexibility, there is no standardized process on how to interact with Git.

 ---